coderefinery/manuals/helping-and-teaching.md

 As an exercise leader, we do not expect you to know all our [CodeRefinery training material](https://coderefinery.org/lessons/) but if you have time:

-- Take a look at the exercises of the days you plan to help at.
-We try to make each exercise self-explanatory, but if you do one thing, scan over the exercises and understand the general point of each of them.
+- Take a look at the exercises in advance of each days (revised lessons tend to have an "exercise list" page).
+We try to make each exercise self-explanatory so that you can easily lead, but if you do one thing, scan over the exercises and understand the general point of each of them.
 - Be ready to introduce yourself in one or two sentences to your breakout room: think about what you would like to convey as exercise leader to the classroom.
 How did (or does) CodeRefinery help you?